-Do you agree that humanity has reached a point where passivity is no longer an option?
-Are you inspired to participate in a local to global movement tackling a broad spectrum of challenges, from climate change to societal injustice?
-Do you want to learn through an Undergraduate Degree programme that is interdisciplinary rather than wedded to a 'traditional' subject?
+Do you want to learn through an Undergraduate Degree programme that is interdisciplinary, rather than wedded to a 'traditional' subject?
 If so, then studying with us at Global Sustainable Development could be the answer.
 We maintain that the complex issues of sustainable development demand an approach which gives weighting to all disciplinary backgrounds, from marine biology to sociology, economics to psychology.
 Our tutors come from a diverse range of disciplinary backgrounds, and their research and teaching is grounded in the University's Global Research Priorities.
+We take an interdisciplianry perspective to prepare students for the realities of a rapidly changing social, economic and environmenal global order.
+And as these changes take place, you will graduate with a rich skill set, priming you to takle the big issues shaping today's world.
+Your university education should be a life-changing, life-shaping experience, and with GSD we seek to provide you with that transformative experience.

 Aspiration, determination, and enthusiasm defines our students.
 Our GSD courses bring together students from across the world, with a diverse array of opinions and academic interests.
 You can meet two of our current GSD students below.